VilleKrumlinde/zgameeditor/Docs/SampleExpression.md

 Example of expression for modifying of sound from previous producer:

     this.Sample *= sin(Time * freq) * volume;

+Value of this property is specified in @ref CodeEditor "Code editor".

 @dt Sample
 @dd Read-write property initially set to the current signal value of sample sound.
 Its value is in interval from -1 to 1.
 This property can be accessed only from the Expression property.